 OK, if I hardcode the login name as a login hint for the second application, then it works, I get the single sign-on as advertised, (or almost!)
 Now the challenge is to grab the username obtained upon successful logon to the first application through the Graph API call, and share it with the second application before the user authenticates to it.

 Since the apps are on separate domains they do not see each other's state, even if it is in localStorage.
 Probably the simplest way around this is by using messaging API to communicate between the current window of the first app and a hidden iFrame pointing to the second app, making the latter set the username in its localStorage in response to a received message to use later on as a login hint.
-Here is an example of this technique
+Here is an example of this technique.

 At this point, the whole process was feeling too fragile and complex to me for what it does: too many obstacles, as if Microsoft was trying to implicitly warn me against this path "hinting" that there was a better way.